Large Deviations Optimal Scheduling of Closed Queueing Networks: Introduction

+Our approach of studying control while initially ignoring travel delays is mirrored in several papers in this literature, starting with \cite{waserhole2016pricing}.
+The main model in \cite{banerjee2016pricing} ignores delays, and the paper subsequently shows that all its findings are robust to that assumption.
+Similarly, subsequent to the present paper, \cite{balseiro2019dynamic} study the control of (large) networks of circulating resources by ignoring travel delays and then show robustness of their results to delays.

 \textbf{Online stochastic bipartite matching.} There is a related stream of research on online stochastic bipartite matching, see, e.g., \cite{caldentey2009fcfs,adan2012loss,buyic2015approximate,mairesse2016stability}.
 Different types of supplies and demands arrive over time, and the system manager matches supplies with demands of compatible types using a specific matching policy, and then discharges the matched pairs from the system.
 Our work is different in that we study a \emph{closed} system where supply units never enter or leave the system.
-Moreover, this literature focuses on the stability and other properties under a given policy instead of looking for the optimal control \citep[except][]{buyic2015approximate}.

 \textbf{Other related work.} \cite{jordan1995principles,desir2016sparse,shi2015process} and others study how process flexibility can facilitate improved performance, analogous to our use of dispatch control to improve demand fulfillment.
 Along similar lines, network revenue management is a classical dynamic resource allocation problem, see, e.g., \citet{gallego1994optimal,talluri2006theory}, and recent works, e.g., \citet{jasin2012re,bumpensanti2018re}.
 Different types of demands arrive over time, and a centralized decision is made at each arrival.
-Again, each of these settings is ``open'' in that each service token or supply unit can be used only once, in contrast to our setting.
+Again, each of these settings is ``open'' in that each service token or supply unit can be used only once, in contrast to our closed setting.